postaljs/postal.js/README.md

 There are three main ways you can extend Postal:

 * Write a plugin.
 Need more complex behavior that the built-in SubscriptionDefinition doesn't offer?
 Write a plugin that you can attach to the global postal object.
 See [postal.when]() for an example of how to do this.
+* Write a custom channel implementation for postal.
+The `postal.channelTypes` namespace can contain as many channel types as you wish.
+See the [postal.socket]() proof-of-concept plugin for an example of a custom channel that could be applicable in both the browser and node.js (a full production worthy version of this plugin is already in the works).
+Other custom channels specific to environments like node.js could be considered as well (ex - a bridge to redis pub/sub, AMQP/RabbitMQ, etc.).
-* First, you can write an entirely new bus implementation (want to tie into a real broker like RabbitMQ by hitting the [experimental] JSON RPC endpoints and wrap it with Postal's API?
-This is how you'd do it.).
-If you want to do this, look over the `localBus` implementation to see how the core version works.
-Then, you can simply swap the bus implementation out by calling: `postal.configuration.bus = myWayBetterBusImplementation`.
+* You can write an entirely new bus implementation if you wanted.
+The postal `subscribe`, `publish` and `addWiretap` calls all simply wrap a concrete implementation provided by the `postal.configuration.bus` object.
+For example, if you wanted a bus that stored message history in local storage and pushed a dump of past messages to a new subscriber, you'd simply write your implementation and then swap the default one out by calling: `postal.configuration.bus = myWayBetterBusImplementation`.
-* The second way you can extend Postal is to change how the `bindingResolver` works.
+* You can also change how the `bindingResolver` matches subscriptions to message topics being published.
 You may not care for the RabbitMQ-style bindings functionality.
 No problem!
-Write your own resolver object that implements a `compare` method and swap the core version out with your implementation by calling: `postal.configuration.resolver = myWayBetterResolver`.
+Write your own resolver object that implements a `compare` and `reset` method and swap the core version out with your implementation by calling: `postal.configuration.resolver = myWayBetterResolver`.

 It's also possible to extend the monitoring of messages passing through Postal by adding a "wire tap".
 A wire tap is a callback that will get invoked for any published message (even if no actual subscriptions would bind to the message's topic).
-Wire taps should _not_ be used in lieu of an actual subscription - but instead should be used for diagnostics, logging, forwarding (to a websocket publisher, for example) or other concerns that fall along those lines.
+Wire taps should _not_ be used in lieu of an actual subscription - but instead should be used for diagnostics, logging, forwarding (to a websocket publisher or a local storage wrapper, for example) or other concerns that fall along those lines.
+This repository includes a console logging wiretap called postal.diagnostics.js.
+This diagnostics wiretap can be configured with filters to limit the firehose of message data to specific channels/topics and more.

 ## Can I contribute?
 Please - by all means!
 While I hope the API is relatively stable, I'm open to pull requests.
 (Hint - if you want a feature implemented, a pull request gives it a much higher probability of being included than simply asking me.)
 As I said, pull requests are most certainly welcome - but please include tests for your additions.
 Otherwise, it will disappear into the ether.